Brentford branch line: After World War II

 On 1 January 1948 the GWR, along with the other railway companies in Britain, was nationalised under the Transport Act 1947.
 The Brentford branch line, now freight-only, thus became part of the Western Region of British Railways.
-In 1956, the line was converted back to single track.
+In 1956, the line was converted back to single track as far as the Firestone tyre factory on Brentford's Golden Mile.

-Freight traffic on the line had increased during the 1930s as a result of the development of Brentford's Golden Mile and the consequent opening, in November 1930, of the Brentford Town Goods yard.
-This increase continued in the years immediately following World War II, until by 1951 there were as many as 25 goods trains a day.
+Freight traffic on the line had risen during the 1930s due to the development of the Golden Mile and consequent opening, on 3 November 1930, of the Brentford Town Goods yard (enlarged in 1937).
+The increase continued to in the years immediately following World War II, until by 1951 there were as many as 25 goods trains a day.
 By the start of the 1960s, however, the factories served by the yard had begun to switch their freight to road transport, while at the same time the dock (which was claimed at one time to cater for as much as ten percent of the country's trade) was in decline as containerisation became popular in the shipping industry.

 The dock finally closed on 31 December 1964, after which the line south of Brentford Town Goods was dismantled.
 Parts of the viaduct which carried the line into the dock remain intact, as does the embankment on which Brentford station stood.

 Brentford Town Goods itself closed in December 1970.
 In 1977, a waste transfer station opened on the site of the yard, after the Greater London Council did a deal with British Rail to use the line for the transport of rubbish.
 As of 2013, there were four trains leaving the station each week.

 The line is also currently used for the transport of construction aggregates, from a site just to the north of the waste transfer station.

 Proposed reopening

 In April 2017, it was proposed that the line could reopen to allow a new link between Southall to Hounslow and possibly up to the planned Old Oak Common station with a new station in Brentford called Brentford Golden Mile.
-The proposals suggested that the service could be operated by Great Western Railway and could be open by 2020 with a new service from Southall to Hounslow and possible later to Old Oak Common.
+The proposals suggested that the service could be operated by Great Western Railway and it was stated that it could be open by 2020 with a new service from Southall to Hounslow and possible later to Old Oak Common.
+However, as of November 2023, it is yet to open.

-This line has been identified by Campaign for a Better Transport as a candidate for reopening.
+This line has been identified by the Campaign for Better Transport as a candidate for reopening.